 Final Verdict — Not Worth Your Money

 Overall, Trust.Zone is an unimpressive VPN service.
 It has decent security and privacy features.
-But, slow speeds, a small server network, and its apps aren’t user-friendly.
-It also didn’t work very well for streaming, gaming or torrenting.
+But, it comes with slow speeds, a small server network, and its apps aren’t user-friendly.
+It also didn’t work well for streaming or gaming.

 So, I do not recommend this VPN.
 Not only does it sell some features that are normally free with top VPNs, but it even makes it almost impossible to get a refund.
 If you want to find a reliable, wallet-friendly option with great speeds, check out this list of our top recommended VPNs.